jamm3e3333/js-test-translator/README.md

 - When the request is sent to this endpoint, the whole frontend app is served to the client.

 3. GET `{{url}}*`
-- In case the client will try to add some parameters within the `GET` method the server will return the 404 - page not found.
+- In case the client will try to add some parameters within the `GET` method, the server will return the 404 - page not found.

 ## Frontend
 Frontend runs on node.js too.
 It's created with simple JS/html/css and hbs templates.

-On the html page there's a text area where the text is written for translation.
+On the html, page there's a textarea element where the text is written for translation.

-Under the textarea there's a submit button.
+Under the textarea element there's a submit button.
 When the button is clicked it will send a post request using fetch.
 The body of the post request contains of object where the text and target language are specified and are then used to send a request to the DELP API.

 When the response is obtained then it will insert the data accordingly into the div element.